gonzalo-munillag/Exponential_Randomized_Response/README.md

 $ pip install .

-2) In a .py executable or Jupyter Notebook cell import the exponential mechanism functionality
+2) In a .py source code or Jupyter Notebook cell import the exponential mechanism functionality

 from diffprivlib.mechanisms import exponential